Planning and preparation increases your chances of ensuring change leads you to a positive outcome.

 Union Learn is the learning and skills arm of the TUC, working to help unions deliver learning opportunities for their members.

-You may wish to talk through your thoughts and gain specialist advice and guidance from North Yorkshire County Council’s adult learning and skills service.
+You may wish to talk through your thoughts and gain specialist advice and guidance from The New Council’s adult learning and skills service.
 Learning and skills advisors can meet you to talk through your ideas and signpost you to relevant courses

 Provides access to funding for training if you are in either a compulsory or voluntary redundancy situation.
 The funding is provided by DWP and can support valuable, short-term, training to help you back into work.
 Acceptance is not guaranteed but they will consider most short-term (two week), classroom based courses.